jorjiemw/portfolio/Pitching_Mechanics/README.md

 ## Key Takeaway

-Pitch velocity appears to be driven less by how much force is produced and more by how efficiently energy is transferred through the kinetic chain, particularly into the distal segments of the arm.
+Pitch velocity is more strongly associated with how energy is transferred through the kinetic chain—particularly into the arm—than with force production alone.
+At higher levels, performance appears to depend on the coordination of multiple components rather than a single dominant factor.
 ## 📈 Plot
 [Rotational Sequence Plot](assets/session_1_rotational_sequence.png)